 Depression is a pretty complex condition.
-Most people assume that depression occurs due to unfortunate or unwanted events in a persons life, however, this is not always the case.
-In fact, genetics, nutrition and neuro-chemistry also play a very significant role in depression.
+Most people assume that depression occurs due to unfortunate or unwanted events in a person life, however, this is not always the case.
+In fact, genetics, nutrition, and neurochemistry also play a very significant role in depression.

 In this article, I will cover methods of managing depression naturally without adverse effects.

 Depression can occur as a result of several factors including:

 –Abuse – Sexual, physical, emotional and even verbal.

 –Death or Loss – This results in grief which increases the chances of developing depression

 –Personal problems – Lack of social life, poor grades, being cast out by friends or family

 –Substance Abuse – These people tend to also suffer from depression

 –Medications – Certain medication like corticosteroids, result in an increased chance of depression

 –Chronic Illness – People suffering from chronic illnesses tend to become depressed about their circumstances especially when it affects major aspects of their life